Data synthesis and adversarial networks: A review and meta-analysis in cancer imaging: Discussion and Future Perspectives

 In regard to imaging modalities, we analyse in Figure \ref{fig:histogram}(b) how much research attention each modality has received in terms of the number of corresponding publications.
-By far, MRI and CT are the most dominant modalities with 57, and 54 publications, respectively, followed by MMG (13), dermoscopy (12) and PET (6).
-The wide spread between MRI and CT and less investigated domains such as endoscopy (3), ultrasound (3), and tomosynthesis (0) is to be critically examined.
+By far, MRI and CT are the most dominant modalities with 61, and 53 publications, respectively, followed by MMG (13), dermoscopy (12) and PET (6).
+The wide spread between MRI and CT and less investigated domains such as endoscopy (3), ultrasound (3), and digital tomosynthesis (0) is to be critically remarked.
 Due to variations in the imaging data between these modalities (e.g., spatial resolutions, pixel dimensions, domain shifts), it cannot be readily assumed that a GAN application with desirable results in one modality will produce equally desirable results in another.
-Due to that and with awareness of the clinical importance of MRI and CT, we suggest a more balanced application of GANs across modalities including experiments on rare modalities to demonstrate the clinical versatility and applicability of GAN-based solutions. \\ In comparison, the GAN-based solutions per anatomy are more evenly spread, but still show a clear trend towards brain, head, neck (47), lung, chest, thorax (33) and breast (25).
-We suspect these spreads are due to the availability of few well-known widely-used curated benchmark datasets~\cite{menze2014multimodal, armato2011lung, heath2001digital, moreira2012inbreast} resulting in underexposure of organs and modalities with less publicly available data resources.
-Where possible, we recommend evaluating GANs on a range of different tasks and organs.
-This can avoid iterating towards non-transferable solutions tuned for specific datasets with limited generalisation capabilities.
-Said generalisation capabilities are critical for beneficial usage in clinical environments where dynamic data processing requirements and dataset shifts (e.g., multi-vendor, multi-scanner, multi-modal, multi-organ, multi-centre) commonly exist. \\ Figure \ref{fig:histogram}(a) displays the distribution of GAN publications across cancer imaging challenge categories that correspond to the subsections of Section \ref{sec:currentchallenges}.
-While the sections \ref{sec:detection} detection and diagnosis (54) and \ref{sec:detection} data annotation and segmentation (44), and \ref{sec:scarcity} data scarcity and usability (35) have received much research attention, the sections \ref{sec:treatment} treatment and monitoring (18) and \ref{sec:access} data access and privacy (12) contain substantially less GAN-related publications.
-This spread can be anticipated considering that classification and segmentation are popular computer vision problems and common objectives in publicly available medical imaging benchmark datasets.
-Early detected cancerous cells likely have had less time to acquire malignant genetic mutations~\cite{hanahan2000hallmarks, hanahan2011hallmarks} than their latter detected counterparts, which, by then, might have acquired more treatment-resistant alterations and subclone cell populations.
-Hence, automated early detection, location and diagnosis can provide high clinical impact via improved cancer treatment prospects, which likely influences the trend towards detection and segmentation related GAN publications. \\ Nonetheless, we also promote future work on the less researched open challenges in Section \ref{sec:access}, where we describe the promising research potential of GANs in patient data privacy and security.
-We note that secure patient data is required for legal and ethical patient data sharing and usage, which, on the other hand, is required for successful training of state-of-the-art detection and segmentation models.
-As diagnosis is an intermediate step in the clinical workflow, we further encourage more research on GAN solutions extending to subsequent clinical workflow steps such as oncological treatment planning and disease monitoring as elaborated in Section \ref{sec:treatment}.
+Due to that and with awareness of the clinical importance of MRI and CT, we suggest a more balanced application of GANs and adversarial training across modalities including experiments on rare modalities to demonstrate the clinical versatility and applicability of GAN-based solutions.
+Alongside the open-access datasets described by \citet{diaz2021data}, we highlight the following additional recent open datasets to facilitate experiments on some of the cancer imaging modalities that we found to be less explored: \begin{itemize} \item Breast tomosynthesis: BCS-DBT \citep{buda2021data} \item PET-CT: Lung-PET-CT-Dx \citep{li2020large} \item Endoscopy: HyperKvasir \citep{borgli2020hyperkvasir} \item Dermatology: HAM10000 \citep{tschandl2018ham10000} \item Cytology: CERVIX93 \citep{phoulady2018new} \item Thoracic x-ray: Node21 \citep{ecem_sogancioglu_2021_5548363} \end{itemize}